Learning Places and Spaces - virtual and actual

 stephen's email address...

-I have not offered a narrative to link through of this; you will find a few useful articles and papers from my retroBlog at http://www.heppell.net/weblog/stephen/, but the collection here is really just a treasure trove of relevant stuff.
+I have not offered any kind of narrative to link through of this; you will find a few useful articles and papers from my writing retroBlog and some vidoes in my heppell.tv blog, but the collection here is really just a treasure trove of relevant stuff.
 I will try to introduce each component with some context though.
+If you want a meta-view of where this is all going, try my Edward Boyle Memorial Lecture at the RSA from some while back, in London.

 The collection will grow, look out for the new icon...